DRSNJM/drsnjm.github.com/source/_posts/2012-09-18-problem-domain-and-motivations.markdown

 number of games available, one can see how it would be difficult to classify and recommend games to players that they will enjoy.
-Whether it is based on a set of attributes that the player desires, or the player's history of games thatthey have enjoyed playing in the past, it would be very beneficial to board game enthusiasts to have access to a system that could provide such recommendations.
+Whether it is based on a set of attributes that the player desires, or the player's history of games that they have enjoyed playing in the past, it would be very beneficial to board game enthusiasts to have access to a system that could provide such recommendations.